DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * The Lower Level of the Library is closed except for the Teen Lounge for the hours cited above.
 * Public computers are available on the Second Level.
 * Contactless checkouts with three self-checkouts available on the First Level.
-* No food or drinks are allowed in the Library until further notice.
+* Food an drinks are allowed only in the cafe area and courtyard until further notice.

 <br />
 <a href="#return">Return to the top of the page</a>